Azure/Cloud-Katana/docs/deploy/local/demos.md

 $accessToken = $AppMGToken # access token to use the application security context to execute actions in the workflow
 ```

-The following pattern `#{output}` is used to reference/access the output results of specific steps during the execution of other ones.
+The following pattern `reference('<StepName>.<OutputProperty>')` is used to reference/access the output of specific steps in the workflow.
+Some steps can take the output of specific steps and make them their input for specific parameters.

-For example, `#{output}.GetAccessToken.access_token` means:
+For example, `reference('GetAccessToken.access_token')` means:

 * Get the output of the step `GetAccessToken`
-* Filter output and only return the value of the property `access_token`
+* Filter the output and only return the value of the property `access_token`

-Output of every single step is saved in a dictionary represented as the variable `$output` in the execution context of the `Orchestrator`.
-The `$output` variable (Dictionary) uses the name of steps as `keys` in the dictionary.
-This allows other steps to reference output based on the step name.
+Output of every single step in the workflow is saved in a dictionary represented as the variable `$output` in the execution context of the `Orchestrator`.
+The `$output` variable (Dictionary) uses the name of steps as `keys`.

 **Expand / Substitute Variables on Document**